Law Commission considering to work on UCC, says Justice Ranjana Prakash Desai | Politics

 ''It was a courtesy call.
 Because we are working on it (UCC) and they are also perhaps considering it," she told reporters after the meeting at Uttarakhand Sadan.

-When asked if the work done by the Uttarakhand UCC committee can be replicated at the national level, she said, ''It is our wish that it will be good if other states also follow.''
+Asked if the work done by the Uttarakhand UCC committee can be replicated at the national level, she said, ''It is our wish that we come up with such good work which can be followed by other states.''
+About the draft of the UCC for Uttarakhand, Desai said the committee of experts has completed public consultations and is in the process of studying the public representations and other materials received so far.

+''...public representations and all...we are studying them and formulating a consultation paper.
+We have drafts of our individual ideas and that is almost ready, and we are collating it.
+Probably, we will do it soon,'' she said.

+''But, I can't promise that the draft will be ready by June 30," she said, adding, ''We have received a lot of suggestions from the stakeholders.''
+Desai said that the committee is working day and night to complete the task as soon as possible.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)